Vaultek PRO VTi

 Vaultek Safe, VT20i (Original product)

 The VT20i is the biometric version of Vaultek’s VT20.
-Like the VT20, the biometric version has a proximity sensor in the keypad, “hot-key” functions, and a Bluetooth app.
 Aside from its fingerprint reader this device is identical to the VT20 and shares with it the same security vulnerabilities.
 A plastic zip-tie—even a coffee stirrer—inserted through the side of the lid can push the release, while the Bluetooth app will not recognize that the safe has been opened.
 This safe was examined November 29, 2016.

 California DOJ Approved